karan/Projects/README.md

 Data Structures
 ---------

+**Binary tree** - A [Binary Tree](https://en.wikipedia.org/wiki/Binary_tree) is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.
+A recursive definition using just set theory notions is that a (non-empty) binary tree is a triple (L, S, R), where L and R are binary trees or the empty set and S is a singleton set.

 **Inverted index** - An [Inverted Index](http://en.wikipedia.org/wiki/Inverted_index) is a data structure used to create full text search.
 Given a set of text files, implement a program to create an inverted index.
 Also create a user interface to do a search using that inverted index which returns a list of files that contain the query term / terms.
 The search index can be in memory.

+**Skip list** - A [Skip List](https://en.wikipedia.org/wiki/Skip_list) is a data structure that allows fast search within an ordered sequence of elements.
+Fast search is made possible by maintaining a linked hierarchy of subsequences, each skipping over fewer elements.
+Searching starts in the sparsest subsequence until two consecutive elements have been found, one smaller and one larger than or equal to the element searched for.

 Text
 ---------